mlaguilharre/support-tools/collection/rancher/v2.x/logs-collector/README.md

-  -r    Override k8s distribution if not automatically detected (rke|k3s|rke2|kubeadm) -p    When supplied runs with the default nice/ionice priorities, otherwise use the lowest priorities -f    Force log collection if the minimum space isn't available
+  -r    Override k8s distribution if not automatically detected (rke|k3s|rke2|kubeadm) -p    When supplied runs with the default nice/ionice priorities, otherwise use the lowest priorities -f    Force log collection if the minimum space isn't available -N    Run as Non root user.
+Some root only information will be missing like journalctl or messages logs.
+        You need that ${HOME}/.kube/config file exist for kubectl, and that crictl can run as non root user.
 ```